EndPointCorp/end-point-blog/2021/08/kubernetes.md

 ## Overriding container images

-Another improvement that we can do is use the `images` element in the `kustomization.yaml` file to control the web app images used by the deployments in the variants.
+Another improvement that we can do is use the `images` element in the `kustomization.yaml` files to control the web app images used by the deployments in the variants.
 This is easier for maintenance as it's defined in one single, expected place.
-Also, the full name of the image doesn't have to be used throughout the configs so it prevents repetition.
+Also, the full name of the image doesn't have to be used throughout the configs so it reduces repetition.

 To put it in practice, add the following at the end of the `k8s/dev/kustomization.yaml` file: